U-Next: Launch of Gyao Next and independence (2006–2009)

-On June 1, 2007, GyaO Next, a pay-per-view video distribution service using GyaO Plus, was launched.
-Unlike GyaO, which was available for free, GyaO Next cost 3,900 yen to 4,950 yen per month in addition to the initial cost and the set-top box fee (rental or purchase).
-GyaO refreshes its catalog every 10 days to 2 weeks, while GyaO Next is an archive.
-As a result, there was little overlap between the two services in terms of user base."

-In June 2008, the price was reduced from ¥3,900/month to ¥2,980/month with the same content plus additional content such as all professional baseball games of the Pacific League and a number of karaoke songs.

 On April 7, 2009, Yahoo!
-Japan announced that it would acquire 51% of the shares of GyaO, which had been a wholly owned subsidiary of Usen, from Usen for 529 million yen, making it a subsidiary.
+Japan announced that it would acquire 51% of the shares of Gyao, which had been a wholly owned subsidiary of Usen, from Usen for 529 million yen, making it a subsidiary.
 The acquisition was aimed at building the largest video platform in Japan by integrating it with Yahoo!
 Video, which is owned by Yahoo!
 Japan.
-GyaO Next, however, was not part of the deal.
+Gyao Next, however, was not part of the deal.

+In June 2008, the price was reduced from ¥3,900 to ¥2,980 per month.
+Alongside this price drop, the platform significantly expanded its offerings by adding over 7,000 pay-per-view titles, specialized linear broadcasting channels, all professional baseball games of the Pacific League, and additional karaoke songs.
+To accommodate a wider range of users, the service also expanded its hardware compatibility to include Sony's BRX-NT1 network TV box.

+In August 2008, hardware manufacturer I-O Data introduced two new, more compact set-top box models dedicated to the service.
+Concurrently, Usen updated the platform with a web browsing feature powered by Opera, allowing users to navigate the internet directly on their televisions using a remote control.